akshayeshenoi/ipet/README.md

 We make our source code available in this repository.

 The code is organized as follows:
-1. The `ipet` directory contains the core algorithm of our proposal (described in Section 4).
+1. The `IoT_Device_Fingerprinting` directory contains the code for the attacker fingerprinting models (described in Section 2).
-2. The `IoT_Device_Fingerprinting` directory contains the code for the attacker fingerprinting models (described in Section 2).
+2. The `ipet` directory contains the core algorithm of our proposal (described in Section 4).
 3. `baselines` contains code for traffic obfuscation techniques used in our evaluations (Section 5.1.2).

 Each component contains relevant README files.

+To generate iPET perturbations, the user must first train the discriminator as described [here](./IoT_Device_Fingerprinting/README.md).

 ## Dependencies
-We have tested our code on Ubuntu 20.04 and Python 3.8.
-Further dependencies can be installed from `environment.yml`.
+We have tested our code on Ubuntu 20.04 and Python 3.8 (Anaconda Distribution).
+Additional dependencies can be installed from `environment.yml`.

 ```sh
 $ conda env create --file environment.yml